|Saturday||0900 - 1700|

 PLEASE NOTE: BOOKINGS AND PRE-PAYMENT IS ESSENTIAL FOR P650 DAYS.

-Call the Club on Saturdays (4968 4244) between the hours of 9.00am and 5.00 pm, or email the Club on firstname.lastname@example.org for a booking and other details.
+Please email the Club Secretary on email@example.com for a booking and other details.

 If you decide you wish to take up pistol shooting as a sport, it is a legislative requirement that you take out Club membership and become licenced.
 Newcastle Pistol Club is a NSW Police approved Club for the purposes of training you in sport target pistol shooting.
 Once you have joined the Club, we will guide you through the process of training you and obtaining your Probationary Pistol Licence.
 You will be on a Probationary Pistol Licence for a minimum of 12 months before you can participate fully in every discipline available.
 There is a legislated minimum participation requirement of 6 attendances at the Club in a 12 month period and Probationary Pistol Licence holders are not permitted to obtain their own pistols for the first 6 months of their licence.